krbnite/krbnite.github.io/_posts/2017-10-03-Scheduling-Jobs-with-Cron.md

 That may have sounded more complex than it really is, so check out some examples.

-### Do something at 530 AM every morning
+### Ex: Do something at 530 AM every morning
 ```
 30 5 * * * /home/ubuntu/usrNm/doSomething.py
 ```

-### Take out garbage at 715 PM every Tuesday and Friday night
+### Ex: Take out garbage at 715 PM every Tuesday and Friday night
 ```
 15 19 * * 2,5 /home/ubuntu/familyStuff/takeOutGarbage.py
 ```

-### Run a webscraper at the top of the hour 24/7
+### Ex: Run a webscraper at the top of the hour 24/7
 ```
 0 0-23 * * * /home/ubuntu/workStuff/scrapeTheWeb.py
 ```